MatrixInTheEast/QA-Development-Challenge/README.md

 # QA-Development-Challenge

-Download and Extract file onto the Local drive.
+1. Copy the 'eclipse-workspace' folder into the Eclipse Workspace folder

-Copy the 'eclipse-workspace' folder into the Eclipse Workspace folder Open the 'eclipse-workspace' using the Eclipse IDE.
+2. Open the 'eclipse-workspace' using the Eclipse IDE.

-Right-click on testng.xml -> Run As -> 1 TestNG Suite
+3. Right-click on testng.xml -> Run As -> 1 TestNG Suite